 We have incurred net losses in each year since inception.
-Our net loss was \$96.8 million for the three months ended March 31, 2019 and our net income was \$30.3 million for the three months ended March 31, 2018, which includes the gain from the sale of a priority review voucher of \$130.0 million received from the FDA in connection with the approval of Mepsevii.
+Our net loss was \$113.0 million and \$308.9 million for the three and nine months ended September 30, 2019 and our net loss was \$87.3 million and \$109.8 million for the three and nine months ended September 30, 2018, respectively.
+Net loss for the three and nine months ended September 30, 2018 included the gain from the sale of priority review vouchers, or PRVs, of none and \$170.3 million, respectively, received from the FDA in connection with the approval of Mepsevii and Crysvita.
 Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from selling, general and administrative costs associated with our operations.

 We record revenue from our collaboration and license agreements and from the sale of our two approved products - Crysvita and Mepsevii.
 In addition, we also record sales of certain products on a "named patient" basis, which are allowed in certain countries prior to regulatory approval.
-For the three months ended March 31, 2019 and 2018, we recorded \$14.0 million and \$15 thousand, respectively, in collaboration and license revenue for Crysvita sales and \$0.3 and \$9.3 million, respectively, for providing certain research and development services under our collaboration and license arrangement with Bayer.
-For the three months ended March 31, 2019 and 2018, we recorded \$3.9 million and \$1.3 million, respectively, in product sales from our approved products and named patient sales in certain countries.
+For the three and nine months ended September 30, 2019, we recorded \$21.5 million and \$54.6 million, respectively, and for the three and nine months ended September 30, 2019, we recorded \$0.1 million, respectively, in collaboration and license revenue for Crysvita sales.
+For the three and nine months ended September 30, 2019, we recorded \$0.1 million and \$0.5 million, respectively, and for the three and nine months ended September 30, 2018, we recorded \$3.6 million and \$21.9 million, respectively, for providing certain research and development services under our collaboration and license arrangement with Bayer Healthcare LLC, or Bayer.
+For the three and nine months ended September 30, 2019, we recorded \$4.2 million and \$13.1 million, respectively, and for the three and nine months ended September 30, 2019, we recorded \$4.2 million and \$13.1 million, respectively, and for the three and nine months ended September 30, 2018, we recorded \$2.7 million and \$6.3 million, respectively, in product sales from our approved products and named patient sales in certain countries.

-Critical Accounting Policies and Significant Judgments and Estimates requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported expenses incurred during the reporting periods.
+Critical Accounting Policies and Significant Judgments and Estimates

+Our management's discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles, or GAAP.
+The preparation of these consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported expenses incurred during the reporting periods.
 Our estimates are based on our historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
-There have been no material changes in our critical accounting policies during the three months ended March 31, 2019, as compared to those disclosed in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Significant Judgments and Estimates" in our Annual Report.
+There have been no material changes in our critical accounting policies, except as noted below with respect to our investment in equity securities, during the nine months ended September 30, 2019, as compared to those disclosed in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Significant Judgments and Estimates" in our Annual Report.